 The exerciser will position their feet approximately shoulder-width apart and lower themselves towards the bar using their knees and hips.
 Keep in mind that the back must remain absolutely straight and the exerciser’s core must remain braced throughout the entire deadlift movement.

 The exerciser, now bent over the bar, will extend their hands to both sides of their legs.
-While a pronated grip is ideal for deadlifting as it reduces the chance of a tear in the biceps brachii muscle, this is entirely up to individual preference, and either supinated or pronated grips are perfectly acceptable.
+While a pronated grip is ideal for deadlifting as it reduces the chance of a tear in the biceps brachii muscle, this is entirely up to individual preference, and either supinated, pronated, mixed, or hook grips are perfectly acceptable.

 Barbell firmly gripped, the exerciser will then drive their heels into the ground and press their hips forward, still retaining a braced core and straight back.
 If performed correctly, the torso of the exerciser should be upright, with their chest pointed outward and the barbell resting against their upper thigh or hips, depending on their arm length.